1. Get started

 custom view

-In order to create your own view, e.g. to display 5th graders or English teachers only:
+To create a customized view, e.g. to display 5th graders or English teachers:

-• Choose view type: classes, teachers, rooms or subjects
+3. Choose the view type (classes, teachers, rooms or subjects)

-Now you can schedule, publish, export, customize or print created view.
+Now, you can schedule, publish, export, customize or print created view according to your preferences.

 Video tutorial: How to manage views

-• Choose the desired icon in the view picker
+• Click the icon of the newly created view in the view picker

-Hidden on the web means that the view won't be displayed on the published page.
-For instance, subjects view is often used to mark forbidden positions for difficult subjects, etc. However, it's of no interest to others and therefore can be hidden on the published page.
+Hidden on the web means the view won't be displayed on the published page.
+For example, the subjects view is often used to mark forbidden positions for demanding subjects, but it may not be of interest to others, so it can be hidden on the published page.
 Hidden in the app is the opposite option.

-If a view is not needed, e.g. rooms are not scheduled, you can simply hide rooms view by setting its Visibility to Hidden.
+If a view is not needed, e.g. rooms are not scheduled, you can hide rooms view by setting its visibility to Hidden.

 Zoom